drupal/cms-launcher/README.md

 This will install Drupal CMS on your machine and open it in a browser.
 The idea is a basic Drupal environment that just works: no fiddly set-up process, no Docker, no external dependencies.
 Just double-click and go.

-👉 **Note**: This is still a proof of concept.
-It's neither polished nor finished, and it's not yet clear if development will continue, and what that will entail.
-We're not adding features right now.
-Feel free to try this out and file issues, but for the time being, consider it an unofficial add-on for Drupal CMS.

 This product includes PHP software, freely available from <http://www.php.net/software/>.

 ## How to try it